SignAll is slowly but surely building a sign language translation platform

 Right off the bat that’s a difficult ask, since that’s a huge volume in which to track subtle movement.
 The setup right now uses a Kinect 2 more or less at center and three RGB cameras positioned a foot or two out.
 The system must reconfigure itself for each new user, since just as everyone speaks a bit differently, all ASL users sign differently.

-“We need this complex configuration because then we can work around the lack of resolution, both time and spatial (i.e. refresh rate and number of pixels), by having different points of view,” said Kajtar.
+“We need this complex configuration because then we can work around the lack of resolution, both time and spatial (i.e. refresh rate and number of pixels), by having different points of view,” said Kajtár.
 “You can have quite complex finger configurations, and the traditional methods of skeletonizing the hand don’t work because they occlude each other.
 So we’re using the side cameras to resolve occlusion.”

 As if that wasn’t enough, facial expressions and slight variations in gestures also inform what is being said, for example adding emotion or indicating a direction.
 And then there’s the fact that sign language is fundamentally different from English or any other common spoken language.
 This isn’t transcription — it’s full-on translation.